hudir/sudoku_new_game/README.md

   #### 2- hide some element of it
   - hide all the ele in the hide arr
+  - That means for level one(what we only have now), each hidden num is a unique num for it's cell duiring the process of create the fulfilled puzzle
-  - but make sure the puzzle still have and only have one unique solution
+  - so the puzzle should have and only have one unique solution